-Avocados are tricky things.
+Avocados are versatile fruits that have grown in popularity since about the mid-1980s.
+But avos are tricky things.
 They make you wait until they decide to ripen, then quickly speed past the sweet spot into mushy, sad goo.
 They're also not cheap.
 So when the avos are in, you really want to squeeze the most value out of them by storing them right.
-For the longer term, there are just a couple methods to preserve them.
+For the longer term, there are just a couple of methods to preserve them.

 For long-term storage, freezing is the only effective method.
-The National Center for Home Food Preservation (NCHFP) recommends mashing the ripe avocados into a purée to freeze; whole or sliced avocados do not freeze well.
+The National Center for Home Food Preservation (NCHFP) recommends mashing ripe avocados into a puree prior to freezing because whole or sliced avocados do not freeze well.
 For best results, add a tablespoon of lemon juice to every two avocados to preserve color.

-Another method of extending avocados' life span is in the form of a quick pickle.
-Cubed avocado can be pickled in a simple vinegar brine, or feel free to add some spices to the mix.
-The pickled avocado will keep in the refrigerator, so long as it stays submerged, up to two weeks.
+Another method of extending avocados' lifespan to preserve them via pickling.
+Cubed avocado can be pickled in a simple vinegar brine, or with some spices added to the mix.
+The pickled avocado will keep in the refrigerator, as long as it stays submerged, up to two weeks.
 The color will fade over time.
-This pickle is not recommended for canning.
+Pickled avocados, unlike other fruits and vegetables, are not recommended for canning.